Turkey open to other bids if China defence deal fails

 A senior Turkish official familiar with the matter confirmed Erdogan had made the comments.

-The U.S. ambassador to Turkey said on Thursday Washington was concerned that the $3.4 billion (2.0 billion pounds) deal with the Chinese firm could undermine allied air defences and had begun "expert" talks with Ankara to assess the potential impact.
+The U.S. ambassador to Turkey said on Thursday Washington was concerned that the $3.4 billion deal with the Chinese firm could undermine allied air defences and had begun "expert" talks with Ankara to assess the potential impact.

 NATO has also said it is worried about Turkey buying a system not compatible with those of other member states, potentially undermining a core principle of the 28-nation alliance.